 - Heavy Cream, Parmesan + Lemon: The creamy, salty, nutty, bright finish that brings it all home.

-- Toast the Orzo: Don't skip the 2-minute toast in the butter!
-It adds a nutty depth and helps the pasta keep its shape.
+- Toast the orzo: A quick toast in the pan adds flavor and helps the pasta hold its texture.

-- Finish with Acid: That final squeeze of lemon isn't just for show—it cuts through the cream and makes the Cajun spices pop.
+- Finish with lemon: A squeeze of lemon brightens the creamy sauce and balances the Cajun seasoning.

 Cajun Chicken Orzo Recipe